Utqiagvik, Alaska

-Utqiagvik's population was 4,927 at the 2020 census, an increase from 4,212 in 2010.
+Utqiaġvik's population was 4,927 at the 2020 census, an increase from 4,212 in 2010.
 It is the 12th-most populated city in Alaska.

 Name

 The location has been home to the Iñupiat, an indigenous Inuit ethnic group, for more than 1,500 years.
 The city's Iñupiaq name refers to a place for gathering wild roots.
 It is derived from the Iñupiat word utqiq, also used for Claytonia tuberosa ("Eskimo potato").
-The name was first recorded, by European explorers, in 1853 as "Ot-ki-a-wing" by Commander Rochfort Maguire, Royal Navy.
+The name was first recorded by European explorers in 1853 as "Ot-ki-a-wing" by Commander Rochfort Maguire, Royal Navy.
 John Simpson's native map dated 1855 has the name "Otkiawik", which was later misprinted on a British Admiralty chart as "Otkiovik."

-The former name Barrow was derived from Point Barrow, and was originally a general designation, because non-native Alaskan residents found it easier to pronounce than the Inupiat name.
+The former name Barrow was derived from Point Barrow and was originally a general designation because non-native Alaskan residents found it easier to pronounce than the Inupiat name.
 Point Barrow was named after Sir John Barrow of the British Admiralty by explorer Frederick William Beechey in 1825.
-A post office was established in 1901 helping the name "Barrow" to become dominant.
+A U.S. post office was established in 1901, which helped the name "Barrow" to become dominant.

-In an October 4, 2016, referendum, city voters narrowly approved changing its name to Utqiaġvik which became official on December 1.
+Following a referendum approved by residents on October 6, 2016, the city's name was formally changed from Barrow to Utqiaġvik on December 1, 2016.
 City Council member Qaiyaan Harcharek said the name change supports the use of the Iñupiaq language and is part of a decolonization process.

 Another recorded Iñupiaq name is Ukpiaġvik ([ukpi.ɑʁvik]), which comes from ukpik "snowy owl" and is translated as "the place where snowy owls are hunted".
-A spelling which is a variant of this name was adopted by the Ukpeaġvik Iñupiat Corporation when it was established in 1973.
+A spelling variant of this name was adopted by the Ukpeaġvik Iñupiat Corporation when it was established in 1973.

 History

 Prehistory to the 20th century

 Archaeological sites in the area indicate the Iñupiat lived around Utqiagvik as far back as 500 AD.
-Remains of 16 sod dwelling mounds, from the Birnirk culture of about 800, can be seen on the shore of the Arctic Ocean.
-Located on a slight rise above the high-water mark, they are at risk of being lost to erosion.
+Remains of 16 sod dwelling mounds, from the Birnirk culture of about 800 AD, can be seen on the shore of the Arctic Ocean.
+Located on a slight rise above the high-water mark, they risk being lost to erosion.

-Bill Streever who chairs the North Slope Science Initiative's Science Technical Advisory Panel, wrote in his 2009 book Cold: Adventures in the World’s Frozen Places:
+Bill Streever, who chairs the North Slope Science Initiative's Science Technical Advisory Panel, wrote in his 2009 book Cold: Adventures in the World's Frozen Places:

 British Royal Navy officers came to the area to explore and map the Arctic coastline of North America.
-The US acquired Alaska in 1867.
+The US acquired Alaska in 1867 by purchasing it from Russia.
 The United States Army established a meteorological and magnetic research station at Utqiagvik in 1881.

 In 1888, a Presbyterian church was built by United States missionaries at Utqiagvik.
 The church is still in use today.
-In 1889 a whaling supply and rescue station was built.
+In 1889, a whaling supply and rescue station was built.
 It is the oldest wood-frame building in Utqiagvik and is listed on the National Register of Historic Places.
-The rescue station was converted for use in 1896 as the retail Cape Smythe Whaling and Trading Station.
+The rescue station was converted in 1896 for use as the retail Cape Smythe Whaling and Trading Station.
 In the late 20th century, the building was used as Brower's Cafe.